antonvsdata/frontend_anytime/README.md

 ### The project

 The project folder holds my project: A draft of a website for Kuopio Society of Technology (Kuopion Teknillinen Seura).
-The website is hosted using GitHub Pages [here](https://antonvsdata.github.io/frontend_anytime/).
+The website is hosted using GitHub Pages.
+[Link to deployed project webiste](https://antonvsdata.github.io/frontend_anytime/).
 For a tour of the project, see the [video description](https://youtu.be/BISOIrZmS9s).

 The project is built with HTML5, Sass and vanilla JavaScript.